cloudessencegithub/Acceler8/file_hierarchy_exercise.md

 ### Submit your work
 - Create a document with the answers/commands you used to complete the exercise.
+- Add screenshots of the output of the commands you used to complete the exercise.
 - Submit your work on the slack channel for this activity.

 ------